Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Methods

 There are three main ways to evaluate the performance of unsupervised methods.
-First, Purity Scores evaluate the cluster labels based on a set of references labels.
-To calculate the Purity Score, one can construct a confusion matrix and assign the dominant predicted cluster to each ground truth cluster.
-Then, the sum of the total data points in dominant predicted clusters divided by the total number of data points is the Purity Score.
+First, purity scores evaluate the cluster labels based on a set of references labels.
+To calculate the purity score, one can construct a confusion matrix and assign the dominant predicted cluster to each ground truth cluster.
+Then, the sum of the total data points in dominant predicted clusters is divided by the total number of data points to compute the purity score.
 The metric quantifies whether the predicted clusters contain only points from a reference cluster by a value from zero to one.
-Second, the Adjusted Rand Index (ARI) also measures the similarity between two clusterings.
-The rand index quantifies whether all pairs of points in two clusterings match up to the same cluster.
-The ARI is the rand index adjusted for chance.
-Silhouette scores are also used for performance benchmarking, where it evaluates how similar data points are within a cluster compared to other clusters.
-However, different from Purity Score and ARI, silhouette score is compared against itself and does not require ground truths to compute the statistic.
+Second, the ARI also measures the similarity between two clusterings.
+The Rand index quantifies whether all pairs of points in two clusterings match up to the same cluster.
+The ARI is the Rand index adjusted for chance.
+Silhouette scores evaluate the similarity of data points within a cluster compared with the similarity of data points outside of the cluster.
+Different from the purity score and ARI, the silhouette score does not require ground truths as a reference to compute the statistic.